filfreire/digit-dog-ceo-test/README.md

 ```

-Notes: TODO - fix the "ugly" need ofr sudo.
+Notes: TODO - fix the "ugly" need for sudo.
 I'm having trouble with the python envs locally - I'll need to figure out a proper setup, but right now using sudo is the only way it works.

 Ideally it should work with: